 These aren’t lone examples.
 A field experiment for the Department for Work and Pensions in 2009 found ethnic minority applicants were discriminated against in favour of white applicants in 29% of cases, while a report on 2015 by the charity Demos found British Muslims were less represented, proportionally, in managerial and professional occupations than any other religious group.

-While it’s against the Equality Act of 2010 to discriminate against anyone because of religion in the UK, there have been cases of employers taking disciplinary action against workers for practicing religious customs in the workplace, as well as action taken by applicants who feel they were discriminated again on the basis of name.
+It’s against the Equality Act of 2010 to discriminate against anyone because of religion in the UK.
+But there have been cases of employers taking disciplinary action against workers for practicing religious customs in the workplace.
+As well as action taken by applicants who feel they were discriminated against on the basis of name.

-In 2013, an employment tribunal heard that Virgin Atlantic discriminated against Liberian born Max Kpakio, because of his ‘African-sounding’ name.
-When Max was denied an interview under his real name at a Swansea call centre, he applied again under the name Craig Owen and was subsequently invited to interview.
+One famous example of recruiters discriminating In 2013, an employment tribunal heard that Virgin Atlantic discriminated against Liberian born Max Kpakio, because of his ‘African-sounding’ name.
+Max was denied an interview under his real name at a Swansea call centre.
+So he applied again under the name Craig Owen.
+He was subsequently invited to interview.

 Is ‘name-blinding’ the way forward?

 In an effort to combat the problem, prime minister, David Cameron, announced in 2015 that UCAS, the universities admission system, would be ‘name-blind’ from 2017, meaning applicants’ names would be removed, and the same would apply for apprentices and graduates for entry to organisations such as the BBC, NHS, and local government.
 Some big accountancy firms, such as Deloitte have already implemented the practice.